graysonarts/writing/poorimpulse/episode5.md

  Chadwick steadies the gun against the roof of the car, and aims for the tires of the Russians' car.
 The shot goes wide, hitting the tire of another car, causing it to spin out.
 The Russians plow through the struck car, causing it to spin further into the barricade.
 Another shot, this time shattering the windshield of the Citroen, glass raining down on them.

+ Anton's shooting is a damn sight better than Chadwick's, and manages to clip Chadwick in the shoulder.
+The yell that Chadwick emits sends waves of panicked questioning out of Kyle's mouth before Chadwick drops down in the passenger's seat again, hand clutching the flesh wound in Chadwick's shoulder.

+ "Take the wheel, I will get these bastards."
+Kyle pulls the pistol from Chadwick's hand and motions for the steering wheel.
+He clears the remaining glass out of the window with the barrel of the gun and props it against the sill of the busted out window.

+ "Shot already!"
+Chadwick screams as the car careens off of the barricade.
+Reaffirming his grip on the gun, Kyle pulls the trigger.
+The sound of the gunshot is intense as both cars veer into each other.
+Anton's bullet finds their tire in short order, both cars down to three tires.

  Victor throws his backpack onto his back, and kicks open his door.
 The door swings open and he shrinks back into the car as the Citroen comes in for another body check, ripping the door off its hinges.
 It flies away behind them, and a cacophony of horns and swerving tires rise up in reaction.

+ "Right, I believe Riley added some enhancements, let's see."
+Kyle flips open a panel in the center console.
+A series of switches and buttons line the inside of the compartment beyond.
+He flips a switch and an oil slick shoots out the back.
+"Nope, not that one."
+Cars behind them spin out of control as they hit the oil.
+"Bloody hell, labels, Riley, labels!"
+He presses another button, and the inside of the Audi begins to light up, changing colors in a slow fade across the rainbow.

+ Chadwick rolls his eyes, "That's useful."

+ Victor smiles, "Oi, that'd be great for shagging."

+ Kyle pulls the largest lever in the compartment and a harpoon shoots out, sinking to the door of the Citroen.
+A winch activates, the slow rotations pulling the cars closer together, millimeters at a time.

 Victor perches on the edge of the car, and waits for the right time.
-Another shot is fired from above, and Victor jumps out of the Audi.
+Another shot is fired from above, and he jumps out of the Audi.
 His jump is timed correctly, and he lands with a soft thump in he back seat of the Citroen.
 Anton turns around, gun swinging into Victor's face as he pulls the bottle of Alize from his backpack.
 "Drinking is alot better than fighting, innit?
 Pull this jam over, go back to mine, and get lit?"
+The harpoon's fins rend the side of the door as it pulls free, wheeling into the house it was fired one.
+The metal screeching echoes across the highway.

  Anton continues to hold the gun at Victor who is shaking the bottle of Alize.
 Nicholay speaks up, "Antonska, put the gun down, the little man is funny."
 Anton lowers the gun, and Nicholay takes an exit off the M4, pulling into a small pub's parking lot.
 The Audi pulls in a brief moment later.
 By the time Kyle and Chadwick walk up to the Citroen, The Russians and Victor have drinks in hand.
 They all exchange looks as Nicholay gets out of the car.